How do you know that second-hand bar you found on Facebook Marketplace, OfferUp or Craigslist is a good deal?

 Today, most sleeves are better than that, but you’re going to run into larger than normal sleeves more often with low quality bars.

-But that cheapo bar is rated for 600 lbs!
+But that bar is rated for 600 lbs!
 Wow, that’s more than you’ll ever lift, right?

 If the bar is doing nothing but sitting on the rack, perhaps it will be ok if you gently load it to 600 lbs.

 That is not what bars are built for.
 Once you slam that bar down on a rack after your last rep, it endures a shock load far greater than the weight you loaded on it.
-That “600lb test” bar could fail at 200 lbs.
+That “600lb test” bar could suffer a bent shaft at 200 lbs in that situation.

 What’s more, you can’t use it for proper olympic lifting at all, and perhaps not even deadlifting.
 When the bar is dropped on the floor, it isn’t just the shaft that endures the abuse like when it’s dropped on a rack.
 The sleeves, and more importantly the bolts and bushings inside them, get hit hard.
 See the “It could actually fall apart” section above for a real-world example of what happens.

-At the minimum, be ready to spend just under $200 on a decent one that should hold up great for any beginner lifter.
+At the minimum, be ready to spend at least $200 on a decent one that should hold up great for any beginner lifter.